 Tallink Silja is an Estonian ferry company that operates modern ferries on the Baltic Sea.
 The company has daily departures from Helsinki and Turku to Stockholm.
 On Finland-Sweden routes, Tallink uses the older Finnish brand Silja Line which was the company's original 17name.
 When Silja Serenade was built in 1989, Silja Line was still a Finnish-owned company.
-It was founded already in 1954 and Tallink acquired it in 2006.
+It was founded in 1954 and Tallink acquired it in 2006.
 Because Tallink comes from Estonia, it has also routes between Helsinki and Tallinn.

 Tallink is well-known for modern ferries between Helsinki and Tallinn.
 Ferries between Helsinki and Stockholm are older but still comfortable to travel with.
-Even though m/s Silja Serenade was built already more than 30 years ago, it looks surprisingly modern.
+Even though m/s Silja Serenade was built more than 30 years ago, it looks surprisingly modern.
 The other ferry on the same route, Silja Symphony, was built a year later.
 These ferries have been modernised multiple times and they can still compete well with recently built ferries.

 Did you know?
 All ferries having the Finland-Sweden route call at the Åland Islands which allows them to sell tax-free products.